JoseNunoOliveira/jno/costa/costa2.md

 > He served as Portugal's ambassador in Rome (1728 $\rightarrow$) until accepting the bishopry of Porto (1741).

-> Died in 1752 when Costa was already in Rome.
+> He died in 1752 when Costa was already in Rome.

 ---